-- The chimney height and the position of the chimney terminal should conform to Building Regulations. - Minimum chimney height is 4.5m. - Check that the chimney is in good condition, dry, free from cracks and obstructions. - The diameter of the flue should not be less than 125mm. - The chimney must be swept before connection to the stove - Where the chimney is believed to have previously served an open fire installation, it is possible that the higher flue gas temperature from the stove may loosen deposits that were previously firmly adhered, with the consequent risk of flue blockage.
+The chimney height and the position of the chimney terminal should conform to Building Regulations.
+Minimum chimney height is 4.5m.
+Check that the chimney is in good condition, dry, free from cracks and obstructions.
+The diameter of the flue should not be less than 150mm and not more than 200mm.
+If any of these requirements are not met, the chimney should be lined by a suitable method.
+The chimney must be swept before connection to the stove.

+Where the chimney is believed to have previously served an open fire installation, it is possible that the higher flue gas temperature from the stove may loosen deposits that were previously firmly adhered, with the consequent risk of flue blockage.
 It is therefore recommended that the chimney be swept a second time within a month of regular use after installation.

-- If you have any doubts about the suitability of your chimney, consult your local dealer/stockist or chimney specialist.
-If there is no existing chimney then either a solid fuel compatible prefabricated block chimney or a twin-walled insulated stainless steel flue to BS 4543 can be used. - These chimneys must be fitted in accordance with the manufacturer's instructions and Building Regulations.
+If you have any doubts about the suitability of your chimney, consult your local dealer/stockist or chimney specialist.
+If there is no existing chimney then either a solid fuel compatible prefabricated block chimney or a twin-walled insulated stainless steel flue to BS 4543 can be used.
+These chimneys must be fitted in accordance with the manufacturer's instructions and Building Regulations.